inlets/inlets.dev/blog/_posts/2025-02-04-expose-argocd-with-inlets.md

 The majority of the steps we covered were due to the need to turn off the self-signed certificate within ArgoCD, and to obtain a certificate from Let's Encrypt instead.
 This is a good practice for any application that is exposed to the Internet.
 The certificates are trusted by most PCs already, are free to obtain, and rotated regularly.

-We tend to prefer ingress-nginx for its simplicity and ease of use.
-The ArgoCD covers how to use ingress-nginx and other Ingress controllers: [Docs: ArgoCD Ingress Configuration](https://argo-cd.readthedocs.io/en/latest/operator-manual/ingress/).
+Both Istio and Ingress are common options for routing traffic and managing TLS termination.
+We covered Istio here to help customers who are already using Istio.
+We tend to prefer ingress-nginx ourselves for its simplicity and ease of use.

+The ArgoCD documentation covers how to use ingress-nginx and other Ingress controllers: [Docs: ArgoCD Ingress Configuration](https://argo-cd.readthedocs.io/en/latest/operator-manual/ingress/).

 [Arkade](https://github.com/alexellis/arkade) was used to install various Helm charts and CLIs purely for brevity, but you can use whatever tools you prefer to install them including Helm, brew or curl.